In just a few clicks, you can take what looks like a boring ol’ email subject line and transform it into an appealing one by adding email emojis.

 You want to send emails that are mobile-optimized and will look as good on smartphones as they do on large displays.

 Emojis don’t detract from this goal in any way.
-This does not mean you have to splurge emojis everywhere.
-Use emojis to dress up your email lines and add a human touch.
+This does not mean you have to insert emojis everywhere.
+Use emojis to dress up your email subject line and add a human touch.

 Lets you create attention-grabbing email subject lines